 Day 9: Wine O’clock – Blenheim

 This was our day to get out and explore the incredible international renowned vineyards of New Zealand.
-We had our designated driver (so important) Dawn’s father (he pulled the short straw) and summer dresses (boys as well!) at the ready.
+We had our designated driver (so important) Dawn’s father (he pulled the short straw) and summer dresses (boys as well!) at the ready for our self guided tour of the region.

 Brancott Estate was our first stop.
 Now this vineyard wasn’t originally on our radar as we didn’t really want to visit a well-known brand and wanted to try something a little bit different.
 But you really can’t fault their location and their presence in the industry.